-There have been many concerns raised by Headteachers, staff and parents about the extensive use of mobile phones by pupils and the associated risks of such use while in school.

-The Education Committee of East Dunbartonshire Council as a result of these concerns agreed that each school should have the power to set down its own policy in relation to pupil use of mobile phones in school.
+There have been many concerns raised by Headteachers, staff and parents about the extensive use of mobile phones and 'associated technologies' by pupils, as there can also be significant downside to their use.
+The Education Committee of East Dunbartonshire Council as a result of these concerns agreed that each school should have the power to set down it's own policy in relation to pupil use of mobile phones in school.